Skip to content

 make loop_build

-The make loop_up command starts the development environment using Docker Compose.
+The make dev_up command starts the development environment using Docker Compose with local development configuration.
 It runs in the foreground, streaming logs from all containers to your terminal.
 The shell prompt will not return until you stop the environment manually.

 To stop the environment, press Ctrl+C. This will gracefully shut down all containers.
-Alternatively, in another terminal you can run: make loop_down
+Alternatively, in another terminal you can run: make dev_down

 Once the containers are running visit https://localhost:33000/pun/sys/loop and log in with the test user ood/ood.